 Having a skilled Workers’ Compensation lawyer at your side makes all the difference

-Workers' compensation law covers virtually all employees working for profit who are injured on the job, including undocumented workers.
-Benefits are provided to injured workers employed full-time, part-time and those working on a volunteer basis and can also be provided to family members.
+Workers’ compensation law covers employees who are injured on the job, including undocumented workers.
+Benefits are provided to injured workers employed full-time, part-time and those working on a volunteer basis.
 If you or a family member has suffered a work-related injury you may be entitled to cash benefits for lost or reduced wages, medical benefits and possibility death benefits for surviving spouses and/or dependent children if the injury resulted in fatality.
 The attorneys at our Brooklyn and Staten Island offices know how to handle these claims and help clients prepare for the difficulties ahead.

 Our dedicated attorneys guide you through the workers’ compensation process

 Even if you are at fault for your employment-related injury, you have the right to seek compensation provided you were not intoxicated or under the influence of drugs when the accident occurred.
 Medical reports, accident reports and witness statements are common ways to prove workplace injuries and disabilities.
 Whether or not a worker is covered is a factual determination made by the Workers’ Compensation Board and it is important to follow these steps if you have been hurt at work:

 Notify your manager, supervisor and/or employer within 30 days of the accident or injury

 Keep track of all documents and paperwork associated with your injury

 You must file a claim for a site of injury with the Workers’ Compensation Board within 2 years of the accident or injury

 Keep track of mileage to and from doctors, therapists and physicians because these expenses can be reimbursed